 1 1/2 cups labneh (you can substitute goat cheese or plain full-fat Greek yogurt here, which both work really well)

-Stir the labneh, and then plop a dollop on each piece of cornbread, and top with one or two slow roast tomatoes (divide the tomatoes equally among the pieces).
+- Serve: Stir the labneh, and then plop a dollop on each piece of cornbread, and top with one or two slow roasted tomatoes (divide the tomatoes equally among the pieces).
 Serve immediately after topping (but note that the leftovers are pretty delicious too).